 Each course will consist of an indoor introduction to avalanche theory followed by a practical session on the hill.
 The courses are staffed on a 1:6 ratio with highly experienced Winter Mountaineering & Climbing Instructors.

 This course is run 'on foot'.
 If you want a course specifically on ski or board, check out Snowsport Scotland or Glenmore Lodge courses.
 Each course participant will be loaned a transceiver, shovel and probe to use during the course.

 Please note: This course will not teach you safe winter footwork, use of ice axe and crampons.
 Participants must be proficient in these skills prior to attending the course.

 You may also be interested in the following:

-Our one-day Avalanche courses are based in the Northern Cairngorms, meeting at the SYHA in Aviemore.
-Dates available are:
+Our Avalanche Awareness courses are based in the Northern Cairngorms, meeting at Mill Cottage in Glen Feshie.

-To book onto one of our mountain safety courses, you need to be a member of Mountaineering Scotland.
-Thanks to your membership, we can subsidise the costs of our courses and offer you cheaper course prices than most commercial providers.
+To take part in our mountain safety courses, you need to be over 18 and a member of Mountaineering Scotland.
+Thanks to your membership, we can subsidise the costs of our courses and offer them at affordable prices for all.